GPegel/nsswitch.conf/README.md

 netgroup:       nis

-But to get rid of the DNS issues in a .local environemnt while being loggen in into a virtual Ubuntu instance in VirtualBox you have to change line 16 into:
+But to get rid of the DNS issues in a .local environemnt while being loggen in into a virtual Ubuntu instance in VirtualBox you have to change line that says "hosts" into "files dns"
-hosts:          files dns